Loading...

 Benchmarks

-Performance characteristics measured on Node.js 22, Apple M2. xStore adds minimal overhead to storage operations while eliminating single-point-of-compromise risk.
+Performance characteristics measured on Node.js 22, Apple M2. xStore adds minimal overhead while eliminating single-point-of-compromise risk.

 Test Cases